 When will the Ethereum Shanghai hard fork take place?

-Shanghai is most likely to take place in March.
+Shanghai is most likely to take place in April (now confirmed April 12th).
 You can track the EIPs being considered for inclusion in the Shanghai hard fork on the Ethereum GitHub page.

 Developers plan to release a Shanghai public testnet in early February, providing stakers and staking companies the opportunity to experiment and stress-test the software prior to launch.